-Private entities providing transportation services to the public are required to be accessible to individuals with disabilities.53 Federal regulations provide ADA specifications for various transportation vehicles including disability accessible buses and vans.54
+Private entities providing transportation services to the public are required to be accessible to individuals with disabilities.53 Federal regulations provide ADA specifications for various transportation vehicles including disability-accessible buses and vans.54

-The bill defines the term "disability-accessible TNC," as a company that uses a digital network to connect riders exclusively to drivers who operate disability accessible vehicles
+The bill defines the term "disability-accessible TNC," as a company that uses a digital network to connect riders exclusively to drivers who operate disability-accessible vehicles.

-The bill defines the term "disability-accessible vehicle" as a for hire vehicle, which meets or exceeds the requirements of the ADA.
+The bill defines the term "disability-accessible vehicle" as a for-hire vehicle, which meets or exceeds the requirements of the ADA.

 The entity may elect, upon written notification to the Department of Financial Services (DFS), to be regulated as a disability-accessible TNC.
 A disability-accessible TNC must comply with all of the requirements of s.
 627.748, F.S., that are applicable to a TNC, including the preemption requirements, but is not required to comply with any requirements that prohibit the company from connecting riders to drivers who operate for-hire vehicles.
 At all times a disability-accessible TNC must maintain insurance coverage at the levels at least equal to the greater of those required in s.
-627.748, F.S., and those required of for-hire vehicles, regardless of whether the driver is operating as a for-hire vehicle driver or disability accessible TNC driver.
-However, a prospective disability access TNC that satisfies minimum financial responsibility requirements at the time of written notification to DFS by using self-insurance may continue to use self-insurance to satisfy the insurance requirements for a disability accessible TNC.
+627.748, F.S., and those required of for-hire vehicles, regardless of whether the driver is operating as a for-hire vehicle driver or disability-accessible TNC driver.
+However, a prospective disability-accessible TNC that satisfies minimum financial responsibility requirements at the time of written notification to DFS by using self-insurance may continue to use self-insurance to satisfy the insurance requirements for a disability-accessible TNC.

-A disability-accessible TNC is not considered a for-hire vehicle for purposes of Ch.
-627, F.S.
+A disability-accessible TNC is not considered a for-hire vehicle for purposes of chapter 627, F.S.
 In order for the bill's definition of "disability-accessible TNC" to be compatible with current law, the bill makes conforming changes to the definitions of "prearranged ride", "transportation network company', and "transportation network company vehicle", by removing references to "for-hire vehicle", and "for-hire vehicle owner."
-Additionally, the reference to "for-hire vehicle" is removed from the provision of law that states that a TNC or TNC driver is not considered a common carrier and does not have to register a TNC vehicle as a commercial motor vehicle or vehicle for-hire.
+Additionally, the reference to "for-hire vehicle" is removed from the provision of law